If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 4. Seal All The Cracks

 Ensure that all the gaps around window frames are well-sealed and caulked.
 Paint areas that have been neglected for ages and keep them clean.
-If there are any cracks in the wall or open spaces, then seal them well.
+If there are cracks in the wall or open spaces, seal them well.
 Also, check behind baseboards to see if they are well-protected against silverfish.

 5. Maintain The Gutters